-ADFS single sign on allows you login to Resolution Intelligence Cloud by configuring ADFS as identity provider.
-This guide provides you step by step instructions on how to setup single sign on through ADFS.
-Here ADFS acts as a Identity provider and your app/website will be considered as a Service Provider with Resolution Intelligence Cloud as an intermediate agent.
+ADFS single sign-on allows you to login to Resolution Intelligence Cloud by configuring ADFS as an identity provider.
+This guide provides you with step-by-step instructions on how to set up a single sign-on through ADFS.
+Here, ADFS acts as an identity provider, and your app or website will be considered a service provider with Resolution Intelligence Cloud as an intermediate agent.

 Important: Refer to this article for details on how to reset MFA for a specific user if the user lost an MFA-enabled device.